love8587/prisma2-docs/core/generators/photon-js.md

 ## Mapping types from the data model

-The Photon JS generator provides the following mapping from data model [scalar types](../../data-modeling.md#scalar-types):
+The Photon JS generator provides the following mapping from data model [scalar types](../../data-modeling.md#scalar-types) to JavaScript/TypeScript types:

 | Type     | JS / TS |
 | -------- | ------- |